Type of Operation

 - You are limited to:

-- You may not pick up or deliver passengers to their residence in any city with a population between 260,000 and 265,000 (1990 census) unless the vehicle is specially equipped to transport disabled persons.
+- You may not pick up or deliver passengers to their residence in the City of Norfolk unless the vehicle is specially equipped to transport disabled persons.

 - You must have written approval from the Virginia DMV to discontinue operating in any or all of the service areas.